hive-engine/nitrous/src/app/help/en/welcome.md

 **Steempower** or **LotusPower** is also a reward on posts.
 Exchanging Steem for Steem Power is called "Powering Up" or "Staking".
 More 'steem' or 'lotus' power is good!
 You will then:

-- Have greater voting power (STU)
+- Have greater voting power (STU),
-- Receive more curation rewards when voting
+- Receive more curation rewards when voting,
-- Be able to do more actions (transactions) on the blockchain having more 'Resource Credits'.
+- and be able to do more actions (transactions) on the blockchain having more 'Resource Credits'.

-If someone [delegates]() to you (either Steem or Lotus) you'll also have a little bit more 'power' whilst that delegation is activated.
+If someone [delegates](https://naturalmedicine.io/hive-120078/@naturalmedicine/delegations-enabled-for-natural-medicine-tribe) to you (either Steem or Lotus) you'll also have a little bit more 'power' whilst that delegation is activated.
 It's like being lent more cash to play with - and it can be taken back any time.

 **Steem Dollars** is another Steem token which is often rewarded on posts.
 You can send these to your bank account via a cryptocurrency wallet.
 Read more about that [here](). *Link Coming*